 Then she sent them to the company places of work of Centers Health Care.

-“After I pronounced my worries and despatched the photographs, they terminated me,” Brueggeman said thru email.
+“After I pronounced my worries and despatched the photographs, they terminated me,” Brueggeman said through email.

-Under Missouri guidelines, nursing homes are to save linens and clinical elements “in a smooth area and protected from infection,” and personnel is to eat most effectively in certain areas.
+Under Missouri guidelines, nursing homes are to save linens and clinical elements “in a smooth area and protected from infection,” personnel are to eat most effectively in certain areas.

 “It was in the great hobby of the Kansas City Center and Centers Health Care to component ways with Ms. Brueggeman because of ongoing undisclosed problems,” the assertion read.

-Brueggeman said Wednesday she turned into “no longer allowed” to comment similarly on the problem.
+Brueggeman said Wednesday she became “no longer allowed” to comment similarly on the problem.

-Centers Health Care has recognition at the East Coast as a corporation to turn around suffering nursing homes.
-It made its first foray into the Midwest remaining yr, when it acquired the Kansas City property and one at 5211 W. 103rd St. In Overland Park and one in Butler, Mo.
+Centers Health Care has recognition on the East Coast as a corporation to turn around suffering nursing homes.
+It made its first foray into the Midwest remaining year when it acquired the Kansas City property, one at 5211 W. 103rd St., in Overland Park, and one in Butler, Mo.

-So a long way, the facilities have continued to battle with bad rankings from the federal government’s Nursing Home Compare program.
-Inspections at the Overland Park facility have located unsanitary food storing and dealing with, failure to develop care plans and speak them with citizens and families, failure to save you strain sores, and failure to correctly inventory and song citizens’ assets.
+So, a long way, the facilities have continued to battle with bad rankings from the federal government’s Nursing Home Compare program.
+Inspections at the Overland Park facility have located unsanitary food storage and dealing with failure to develop care plans and speak them with citizens and families, save strain sores, and correctly inventory and song citizens’ assets.

-One resident, who turned into interviewed, reportedly advised the inspectors, “Have you looked at the shower homes but?
+One resident, who turned in an interview, reportedly advised the inspectors, “Have you looked at the shower homes but?
 They are disgusting.
 I wouldn’t take a shower in there if you paid me.
 It seems like they have used the sink for hair color, and it has been like that per week.
 It is sinful.
-We all have told them approximately the circumstance of these shower houses, and nobody cares.
+We all have told them about the circumstances of these shower houses, and nobody cares.
 They forget about it.”

 There have also been protection problems overdue.

-A damaged sprinkler head prompted a portion of the ceiling to cave in on the Kansas City facility in January — the equal month that the Overland Park facility misplaced hot water for extra than an afternoon.
+A damaged sprinkler head prompted a portion of the ceiling to cave in on the Kansas City facility in January — the same month that the Overland Park facility misplaced hot water for more than an afternoon.

-Brueggeman, who has been a nurse because 2001, said that shortly earlier than she changed into fire, a pipe leak flooded elements of the Kansas City facility, leaving oxygen device and different substances “in a pool of water everywhere in the basement” and soaking patient records.
+Brueggeman, a nurse since 2001, said that shortly before she changed into fire, a pipe leak flooded elements of the Kansas City facility, leaving oxygen devices and different substances “in a pool of water everywhere in the basement” and soaking patient records.

-The declaration despatched by way of Jacomowitz said citizens’ oxygen resources had been no longer compromised.
+The declaration despatched by Jacomowitz said citizens’ oxygen resources had been no longer compromised.

-“Furthermore, like most business homes at some stage in u.
-S ., small leaks take place occasionally, and these leaks are repaired,” the assertion stated.
-“The small leak at the Kansas City Center that occurred a few weeks in the past become no extraordinary.
-It was found, controlled, and repaired speedily without any damage by any means.”
+“Furthermore, like most business homes at some stage in you.
+Small leaks occur occasionally, and these leaks are repaired,” the assertion stated.
+“The small leak at the Kansas City Center that occurred a few weeks ago has become no extraordinary.
+It was found, controlled, and repaired speedily without any damage.”